Arriving in Mardin, Turkey

 We set out early in the morning to familiarize ourselves with Mardin’s Old City.
 Getting out as the city awakens is our favorite time of day - it’s still not too hot and energy emanates from the potential of a new day.
 With no plan in mind we meandered the alleys, too narrow for cars, but not for donkeys (which is consequently, how garbage is collected).
 The old city, which is not large, is easy enough to explore on foot - if you aren’t bothered by frequent uphill walking and stair climbing that is.
 The quiet back alleys felt like they were ours explore.
 Though domestic tourists visit Mardin they don’t venture far from the main street and international tourism hasn’t returned to full force since the Turkey-PKK conflict in the 90’s.
 We admired old ornate doorways, where the street level has risen over thousands of years to the midpoint of the door - a tangible reminder of just how old this city is.

 Winding down alleys further away from the main street we passed a man sitting on his stoop.
-He called after us, “where from?”
-And shortly after we were beckoned to join him.
-His daughter brought out a tray with coffee and, through gesturing, inquired if we would like anything to eat.
-They brought us a tray of fruit and in addition the man extended his spoon and bowl to share his own breakfast of meat and bulgur with us.
+He called after us; “where from?” and shortly after we were beckoned to join him.
+His daughter brought out a tray with coffee and through gesturing, inquired if we would like anything to eat.
+We were brought a tray of fruit and in addition the man extended his spoon and bowl to share his own breakfast of meat and bulgur with us.
 Using single words, we managed to communicate a bit.
-At the commotion outside his preteen grandson emerged and excitedly communicated with us using a cellphone and google translate (android / apple).
+At the commotion outside his preteen grandson emerged and excitedly communicated with us using a cellphone and Google translate.
 He reassured us that we could ask for anything we wanted from them, and that we should ask “shamelessly.”
 Curious neighbors walked by and gave waves and smiles.
 The family pointed out a few Syrian people as they passed – a reminder of the influx of refugees and the war happening not too far away.
 With amusement they divulged that one of their neighbors has 46 children with his three wives.

-At the end of our visit, the grandson communicated that “we are nice,” “ what we are doing is beautiful,” and that he “hoped we liked them.”
+At the end of our visit, the grandson communicated that “we are nice,” “ what we are doing is beautiful,” and that he “hopes we liked them.”
 With these parting words, we were sent us on our way to continue our exploration of the ancient city.
-Their kindness lingering with us all day.
+Their kindness lingered with us for the duration of the day.

 On the outskirts of the bazaar we sat down for a cafeteria-style meal.
 I love these no-frills types of places where all of the options are on display.
 The atmosphere is simple, the service is prompt, and the food is typically delicious.
 The best part of eating a meal in Turkey is all of the additional plates of meze, condiments, garnish and/or veggies that come along with it free of charge.
 After finishing the meal, we headed toward the door and made sure to compliment the owner’s tasty food.
 In response he handed us a dough-covered fried ball of meat for the road.
 The Turkish people take great pleasure in feeding us!